pickuperast/CodeGenerator/Editor/Agents/Prompts/UnityCodeValidatorInstructions.md

 VALID (1) code should be:
 -full
 -contain all parts to accomplish the task
--should contain only one code file
+-may contain several code files, but they should have full code and path included like in examples.

 DO NOT check the logic of the code
 CHECK if the code have missing, skipped parts